c0d3x-software/react-away/docs/view/overview/inspiration.md

 </aside>

-Based in that minimalist stateless inspiration, Reactful is designed to solve the 3 main issues in developement experience with React ecosystem.
+Based in that minimalist stateless inspiration, React Away is designed to solve the 3 main issues in developement experience with React ecosystem.

 <center>